Walodja1987/xns/test/Tests.md

 - Should return correct owner address for registered name.
 - Should return `address(0)` for unregistered name.
 - Should return correct address for names registered via `registerName`.
-- Should return correct address for names registered via `assignFreeNames`.
+- Should return correct address for names registered via `registerNameWithAuthorization`.
 - Should handle special namespace "x" correctly.

 ---